john-schmitz/face-encoding-test-task/README.md

 # Face Encoding test task

-# The solution

-For our data persistent storage I chose to go with sqlite, for our table schema I chose to NOT normalize the sumary data into more tables.
+This service enables users to start a face encoding session and add up to five different photos, and get a session sumary.

 ## TODO

-- Create session
-- update session
-- get session sumary
+- [ ] Swagger integration
+    - [ ] Upload photos
-- list sessions
+    - [ ] List sessions